groovemonkey/hands_on_linux-self_hosted_wordpress_for_linux_beginners/7-set-up-wordpress-site.md

 This will trick applications (only on the local machine) to use this mapping, INSTEAD of the public DNS system, to resolve your hostname.

-It's a great way of testing things locally, before modifying DNS records at your domain registrar.
+It's a great way of testing things locally, before modifying DNS records at your domain registrar (e.g. namecheap).

 ## ONCE YOU HAVE RUN THE WORDPRESS INSTALLER...